 In 2009, 32 journalists and media workers were murdered in the Maguindanao massacre in the Philippines, the deadliest attack on the press ever recorded by CPJ.
 While some convictions have been achieved, the fight for full justice continues.

-Watch this powerful video made a year after the massacre, as a CPJ delegation travels from the murder scene in Ampatuan to the presidential palace in Manila.
-Family members, justice officials, and political leaders talk about the challenges.
+Watch this powerful video made a year after the massacre, as a CPJ delegation traveled from the murder scene in Ampatuan to the presidential palace in Manila.
+Family members, justice officials, and political leaders talk about the challenges of achieving justice.